codesyntax/volto-txantiloiak/README.md

 - go to gitlab and create the repo: use `XXXX-frontend` as name, do not create a README (there is a checkbox for that)
 - go to https://github.com/eea/volto-frontend-template and click on **Use this template**
-- create a new repo in your github and name it like `XXXX-frontend`
+- create a new repo in your github and name it as `XXXX-frontend`
 - clone this repo to your laptop
   ```bash
   git clone git@github.com:codesyntax/XXXX-frontend
   ```
-- execute these commands to prepare project:
+- execute these commands to prepare the project:
   ```bash
   cd codesyntax-frontend
   nvm install lts/fermium